ImproPhoto/pymicmac/README.md

 ## Instructions

-The tool `workflow/run_workflow.py` is used to execute entire photogrammetric workflows with MicMac or portions of it.
+The tool `micmac-run-workflow` is used to execute entire photogrammetric workflows with MicMac or portions of it.
 We recommend splitting the workflow in three pieces: (1) tie-point detection, (2) parameters estimation and (3) matching.
 Each time the tool is executed, it creates an independent execution folder to isolate the processing from the input data.
 The tool can be executed as a python script (see example in `tests/run_workflow_test.sh`) or can be imported as a python module (see examples in `tests/run_tiepoint_detection_example.py`, `tests/run_param_estimation_example.py` and `tests/run_matching_example.py`).
 Which MicMac commands are executed is specified with a XML configuration file.

 ### Workflow XML configuration file

-The Workflow XML configuration file format is the sequential commands XML configuration file format used by pycomean (https://github.com/oscarmartinezrubi/pycoeman).
+The Workflow XML configuration file format is the sequential commands XML configuration file format used by pycoeman (https://github.com/NLeSC/pycoeman).
 For pymicmac, usually the first tool in any Workflow XML configuration file links to the list of images.
 So, we can use `<requirelist>` to specify a file with a list of images.
 Next, some XML examples:

 - Tie-points detection:
 ```